santi69/Cumulocity_Interview_Lab-session/Readme.md

 ![300X300](images/ChangePassword_4.png)

 * **Note :** The password must contain
-a.
-At least 8 characters
+-   At least 8 characters
-b.
-Uppercase or lowercase characters or both
+-  Uppercase or lowercase characters or both
-c.
-A special character
+-  A special character
-d.
-Numerical digits 0-9
+-  Numerical digits 0-9
 	_The password is strong when it includes all the above conditions_

 5. Re-enter the password